 Even so, you can also enjoy period sex (as you could non-period sex) without any such risk by getting it on solo.
 And in either case—solo or partnered—period sex comes with its own share of unique health benefits, say the experts.

 The potential benefits (and a few downsides) of having period sex

 Whether you have solo or partnered period sex, it's the climax that really counts, says sex coach and speaker Sarah D'Andrea, MEd.
 “An orgasm releases so many pleasure hormones,” she points out, noting that these feel-good chemicals, including endorphins, can improve your post-sex mood.
 Beyond that, however, they can also act as an antidote to menstrual insomnia, cramping, headaches, and other symptoms linked to PMS, says Dr. Sekhon.

-The hormones released during orgasm can be an antidote to menstrual mood swings, insomnia, cramping, and headaches.
+The hormones released during orgasm can be an antidote to PMS symptoms.

-Many women also reportedly experience shorter periods when they get busy during that time, although D'Andrea says there’s not really any clinical research to back this up.
-Why?
-“Sometimes the muscle contraction that can happen during orgasm [helps] release the uterine lining,” D'Andrea suggests.
+Many people who menstruate also reportedly experience shorter periods when they have sex during that time (although D'Andrea says there’s not much clinical research to back that up).
+One potential reason why this may happen?
+“Sometimes, the muscle contraction that can happen during orgasm [helps] release the uterine lining more efficiently,” says D'Andrea.

-And as if those perks weren't enough, women who do opt for penetrative sex may find that “menstrual blood is a great lubricant,” says D’Andrea.
-"A lot of people don’t have as much arousal lubrication as they want.
-If you're having your period, that’s just extra fluid in your genitals that will make it a little bit slipperier.”
-(Especially cool considering the not-so-clean nature of many synthetic lubes.)
+And as if those perks weren't enough, consider that menstruators who do engage in penetrative period sex may find that “menstrual blood is a great lubricant,” says D’Andrea.
+"A lot of people may not have as much natural arousal lubrication as they want.
+If you're having your period, that’s just extra fluid in your genitals that will make things a little bit slipperier," she says.

 Loading More Posts...